Documentation Index

 |---|

-| Emission factors (CO2) | CE & UD | Plant-specific or country-specific, fuel-specific, technology-specific data from official national reporting (e.g. EUTL). | Default factors from IPCC or reputable regional databases, differentiated by technology and fuel. | Global average IPCC default factors. |
+| Emission rate (CO2) | CE & UD | Plant-specific or country-specific, fuel-specific, technology-specific data from official national reporting (e.g. EUTL). | Default factors from IPCC or reputable regional databases, differentiated by technology and fuel. | Global average IPCC default factors. |